City Council updated on splash pad, pool

 The planning for the splash pad began several years ago with public fundraising for the project.

 Boggess also provided an update for opening the pool.
 Because of current state guidelines, the pool will not be available for open swimming.
-"Our VPRD board made the decision to open the board for swimming lesson," Boggess said.
-"We are allowed to open the pool as a teaching tool for lessons.
+“Our VPRD board made the decision to open the pool for swimming lessons,” Boggess said.
+“We are allowed to open the pool as a teaching tool for lessons.

-"We have capped the number of students for students is 400 over the two week period," Boggess said.
-"Our biggest goal of the summer is keeping our students and staff safe.
+“We have capped the number of students for lessons at 400 over the two week period,” Boggess said.
+“Our biggest goal of the summer is keeping our students and staff safe.
 To do that, we have decided that teachers will do all lessons from the deck.
 Parents are being asked to be in the pool with the students this summer.

 “We are still working on how to conduct our lap swim and open swim programs,’ he stated.
 “We want to get the lessons taken care of first and then we get to work to see how we can get this to work.”
 The plan is to run the project similar to other summer rec programs, which allows any student/resident living within the Vinton Shellsburg school district to participate.
 “With neighboring communities like Cedar Rapids and Waterloo making the decision to not open their pools this summer, our board made the decision to stay as local as possible,” he added.